martintotev/100-days-of-code/log.md

 **Today's Progress**: Redoing freeCodeCamps.
 Finished with Bootstrap and about to startjQueary.

 **Thoughts:** now I need to really concentrate on this.

+### Day 09: December 02, 2017

+**Today's Progress**: Had a problem with a part of my Free UI Kit page and tried to understand where and what the problem was.

+**Thoughts:** I need a looot of practice.

+### Day 10: December 03, 2017

+**Today's Progress**: The problem with my Free UI Kit page is fixed and I was quite tired to comprehend how did I fix it.

+**Thoughts:** Find out how I fixed the damn thing...